freecodeclan/python-HiteshBhaiya/01_basics/datatypes.md

 - List : Ordered collection of items which can be of different types.
 [1,2 [3,4], 5]

-- Tuple : Ordered collection of items similar to list, but immutable.(1, "two", 3.0)
+- Tuple : Ordered collection of items similar to list, but immutable.
+(1, "two", 3.0)

-- Dictionary : An unordered collection of data in a key:value pair form.{"name": "John", "age": 30}
+- Dictionary : An unordered collection of data in a key:value pair form. {"name": "John", "age": 30}

 - Set : An unordered collection of unique items.{1, 2, 3, 4, 5}
 - frozenset : Immutable form of a set. frozenset({1, 2, 3, 4, 5})